ocalasans/Veiculo-Funcoes/README.eng.md

 > [!Warning]
 > When setting `false` to the first definition, you are specifying that the component to be removed is the one defined by the second definition.

-"You can find all the definitions for `Components` by accessing this tab." > [components](https://github.com/Walkerxinho7/Veiculo-Funcoes/blob/main/others/components.eng.md).
+You can find all the definitions for `Components` by accessing this tab > [components](https://github.com/Walkerxinho7/Veiculo-Funcoes/blob/main/others/components.eng.md).

 -----------------------